-In September 2020, we entered into a confirmatory employment letter with Dr. Kevin Church, our vice president of discovery.
-The confirmatory employment letter has no specific term and provides that Dr. Church is an at-will employee and supersedes all prior employment agreements between Dr. Church and us.
-Dr. Church's current annual base salary is \$121,000 and he is eligible for an annual target cash incentive payment equal to 25% of his annual base salary.
-In connection with this offering, Dr. Church's annual base salary was increased to \$230,000.
+In September 2020, we entered into a confirmatory employment letter with Ms. Mileson, our chief financial officer.
+The confirmatory employment letter has no specific term and provides that Ms. Mileson is an at-will employee and supersedes all prior employment agreements between Ms. Mileson and us.
+The confirmatory offer letter provides for an annual base salary of \$385,000 effective upon our initial public offering and, for the 2020 fiscal year, an annual target cash incentive payment equal to 40% of her annual base salary.